 For every man or woman, the reward that God can give to you, for whatever you have in your hands, is determined by your ability and responsibility to duplicate your resources, multiply it, be fruitful with it, and generate more results with it.
 In fact, your reward is a report card of your initiative, productivity, and your ability.
 Even for the man who was healed, whose friends burst through the roof, there was effort expended before there was the miracle.
 Even for Blind Bartimaeus, effort was put in; he shouted out, even though they wanted to shut him up, and Jesus called him.
 It was effort that produced results.
 Mary is venerated today, but she had to push Jesus out from her womb; there was no midwife around to assist her.

 Reward is as a result of your responsibility, duplication, and multiplication.

 If the church in Nigeria spends more time being responsible, duplicating the good and right messages they hear in church, and what they read in the Bible in the society, we will be more efficient and productive.
 If our leaders duplicate what they see in the United States and Europe when they travel, our countries will be more developed and progressive.
 If good men duplicate themselves, they will spend less energy righting wrongs.
 Even the anointing we run after, if we can duplicate it in people, we pastors will pray less, spend less energy fasting, and spend more time being productive.

 The African, most times, thinks he can sidetrack responsibility, multiplication, replication, and duplication.
-The reward of any developing and progressive society is a responsible society—it’s a society that has learnt how to maximize men, materials, money, and moments.
+The reward of any developing and progressive society is a responsible citizenry—it’s a society that has learnt how to maximize men, materials, money, and moments.

-Whatever you see in your life, is most times, a result of what you did well or what you failed to do well.
+Whatever you see in your life is, most times, a result of what you did well or what you failed to do well.

 God Bless You.